 Bladder Cancer Overview

 Cancer that is confined to the lining of the bladder is called superficial bladder cancer.
 Cancer that begins in the transitional cells may spread through the lining of the bladder and invade the muscle wall of the bladder or spread to nearby organs and lymph nodes; this is called invasive bladder cancer.
+Bladder cancer is categorized by various types, depending on the type of cell in which it began.
+The type of bladder cancer you are diagnosed with will determine which treatment options may work best.

 You can review other important information about diagnosing bladder cancer, staging the disease, and bladder cancer treatment options on our website or you can request a consultation with one of our bladder cancer specialists at our offices in Portland and Vancouver where they can answer questions specific to your individual diagnosis.